 Gorman Nature Center

 Featuring 150 acres of deciduous forests, fields, prairies, ponds and streams, Gorman Nature Center provides over five miles of public hiking trails close to the population centers of Richland County.
-Families and individuals are welcome on the hiking trails from dawn till dusk or in the facilities visitor center from (9am-3pm) Tuesday-Saturday.
+Families and individuals are welcome on the hiking trails from dawn till dusk or in the facilities visitor center from (9am-3pm) Wednesday-Saturday.
 RCPD staff naturalists sponsor weekly programs for the public featuring a wide variety of topics ranging from naturalist led hikes, field trips, lectures, workshops, and night sky programs.
 In addition to public programing, the RCPD offers daily on-site or nature center programs for schools, youth groups, garden clubs, seniors citizens, service clubs, etc.

 Gorman Nature Center Rules